schubertce/DFOR772-Final/README.md

    - The module should now be available

 ## Usage
 After installation, the AWS CloudTrail Log Parser will automatically process any AWS CloudTrail log files encountered during Data Source ingestion if the module is selected.
-Alternatively, you can Click on `Tools`, then click `Run Ingest Module`, and then select which Data Source you would like to run it on.
+Alternatively, you can click on `Tools`, then click `Run Ingest Module`, and then select which Data Source you would like to run it on.
 You will now be presented with a list of modules.
 Select the one you wish to run and click `Finish`.

 To view the results:
 1. Open your case in Autopsy.